rimas-kudelis/wp-woocommerce-feed-manager/README.txt

-=== Best WooCommerce Product Feed ===
+=== Best WooCommerce Product Feed for Google Shopping, Amazon, & etc ===
 Contributors: rextheme
 Donate link: https://rextheme.com/best-woocommerce-product-feed/
-Tags: product feed, woocommerce product feed, amazon, ebay, pricegrabber product feed, amazon product feed, nextag, pricegrabber
-Requires at least: 3.0.1
+Tags: google shopping, product feed, google product feed, amazon, ebay, pricegrabber product feed, amazon product feed Requires at least: 3.0.1
 Tested up to: 4.9.1
 Stable tag: 1.1.8
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Best WooCommerce Product Feed helps you to sell more by uploading products to Google merchant, Amazon, Ebay, Nextag, Pricegrabber and acquiring real buyer.
+Best WooCommerce Product Feed helps you to sell more by uploading products to Google shopping, Amazon, Ebay, Nextag, Pricegrabber and acquiring real buyer.

 == Description ==
-Best WooCommerce Product Feed generates product feed to Sync product with your merchant shops.
-Using this plugin, you can quickly add all your product (no limitation) from your WooCommerce store to different dealer shops.
-This product feed has setups that meet the requirements from various merchant stores.
+Best WooCommerce Product Feed generates google product feed or other kinds of merhacnt product feed to Sync product with your google shop or merchant centers.
+Using Best WooCommerce Product Feed plugin, you can quickly add all your product (no limitation) from your WooCommerce store to different merchant shops.
+The plugin has setups that meet the requirements from various merchant stores.

+We have connected all the recommended fields of the feed with the WordPress database.
+So after installing the plugin you are ready to submit your product feed to merchant center.
+You can also tweak the content of every field in order to maximize your ROI from your products in merchant shops.

 = Features: =
 * You can create feed Up-to 2000 products in free version